 Genomic tumor assessment at CTCA

 Our clinicians have been using genomic testing for several years as part of the standard care for patients with breast cancer and non-small cell lung cancer.
 Recent breakthroughs at research hospitals have revealed the value of a broader application of genomic tumor assessment.

 Genomic testing examines a tumor on a genetic level to find the DNA alterations that are driving the growth of cancer.
 By identifying the mutations that occur in a cancer cell's genome, our physicians can better understand what caused the tumor and tailor treatment based on these findings.

 Whether or not genomic testing is right for you is a decision you make with your medical team based on your individual situation.
 Because genomic testing is a rapidly developing area of medical science, there are currently only a few cancers where such testing is considered to be routine in the evaluation of possible treatment options.
 In general, physicians first will try other therapies that have been shown to be effective.

 If you and your oncologist decide you are a candidate for genomic testing, the following steps are taken:

-- CTCA collects a sample of your cancer tissue (if available) or a biopsy of your tumor and sends it to a respected genomic sequencing lab.
+- CTCA collects a sample of your cancer tissue (if available) or a biopsy of your tumor and sends it to The Center for Advanced Individual Medicine in Phoenix.